elricmann/wasm-emit-text/README.md

     (local.get $o)))
 ```

-Refer to the test in [`src/lib.rs`](https://github.com/elricmann/wasm-emit-text/blob/main/src/lib.rs) for more cases.
+Refer to the tests in [`src/lib.rs`](https://github.com/elricmann/wasm-emit-text/blob/main/src/lib.rs) for more cases.

 ### License